 June 27, 2011

 The photo above shows the eye-catching Painted Hills Unit in the John Day Fossil Beds National Monument of Oregon.
 These conspicuous layers represent different claystone deposits laid down about 25 million years ago when this area was a floodplain.
 Over time, erosion has exposed the ochre, orange and apricot layering.
-The coloration of the claystone strata seem to change with changing light conditions and moisture levels.
+The coloration of the claystone strata seems to change with changing light conditions and moisture levels.
 Photo taken on May 18, 2010.

-Photo details: Canon EOS 5D Mark II camera; 17-40mm lens; ISO 400; aperture 16; shutter speed 1/30 second.
+Photo Details: Canon EOS 5D Mark II camera; 17-40mm lens; ISO 400; aperture 16; shutter speed 1/30 second.